FRRouting/frr/doc/developer/lists.rst

 .. c:function:: itemtype *Z_pop(struct Z_head *)

    Remove and return the first item in the structure, or ``NULL`` if the structure is empty.
-Like :c:func:`Z_first`, this is O(1) for all data structures except red-black trees where it is O(log n) again.
+Like :c:func:`Z_first`, this is O(1) for most data structures except red-black trees where it is O(log n) again, and hash tables where it is O(n).

    This function can be used to build queues (with unsorted structures) or priority queues (with sorted structures.)